soundscape-community/soundscape/README.md

 Browse through the [open issues](https://github.com/openscape-community/openscape/issues).
 Items labeled "help-wanted" are particularly good candidates for contribution.

 Join [our Discord server](https://discord.gg/VQHkZJ8mcA) to discuss the project, give feedback, or just say hello.

+[Translate Openscape](https://hosted.weblate.org/engage/openscape/) in your own language or contribute to an existing translation on Weblate.